-There is great wisdom in Tracy’s recommendation, because whether it’s a job, a relationship, a sport or any other commitment, if it’s not right for you, it only drags you backwards and notches up your stress level.
-For many reasons, it may not be possible to exit the situation immediately, but if in your heart of hearts you know it’s not right for you, then you need to look for ways of moving on.
+There is great wisdom in Tracy’s recommendation.
+Whether it’s a job, a relationship, a sport or any other commitment, if it’s not right for you, it only drags you backwards and notches up your stress level.
+For many reasons, it may not be possible to exit the situation immediately.
+But if in your heart of hearts, you know it’s not right for you, then you need to look for ways of moving on.

 How Should I Deal with This?